Here’s what you need to know about health insurance and tax deductions for the self-employed.

 3. Self-Employed Health Insurance Deductions

-Most people can only deduct insurance premiums if their total healthcare costs exceed 7.5 percent of their household income.
+Most people can only deduct insurance premiums if their total health care costs exceed 7.5 percent of their household income.
 But as a self-employed worker, 100 percent of your insurance premiums counts as a tax deduction, thereby lowering your taxable income.
 Long-term care insurance (coverage for services like nursing homes and home health aides) may also be partially deductible, depending on your age.
 (Covered California does not offer long-term care insurance.)

 4. Stay Healthy